platformsh/platformsh-docs/src/security/encryption.md

 ## Data at Rest

 All application data is encrypted at rest by default using encrypted ephemeral storage (typically using an AES-256 block cipher).
-Some specific setups on certain dedicated enterprise clusters do not have full encryption at rest.
+Some dedicated enterprise clusters do not have full encryption at rest.

 If you have specific audit requirements surrounding data at rest encryption please [contact us](https://docs.platform.sh/overview/getting-help.html).